kvarak/dnd/docs/_Classes/ranger.md

     &nbsp;&nbsp;&nbsp;&nbsp;-- **Special**.
 An oil trap is harder to place  efficiently, so it can only be placed as an action, even with the Rabbit from a hat feature.

 - **Portable Ice (bag of 50)**.
-As an ***action***, you can spread a single bag of these compressed ice pellets to cover a 5-foot-square area.
-The first creature that enters the area triggers the pellets, making them expand rapidly, forming a 20-feet tall ice pillar that immediately shatters.
+As an ***action***, you can spread a single bag of these compressed ice pellets to cover a 5 ft square area.
+The first creature that enters the area triggers the pellets, making them expand rapidly, forming a 20 ft tall ice pillar that immediately shatters.
 Any Large or smaller creatures in the area must succeed on a Dexterity saving throw or be lifted by the pillar.
 Tiny creatures don't trigger the pellets.

     &nbsp;&nbsp;&nbsp;&nbsp;-- **Special**.
-You need access to water to craft these pellets, and they melt after 1 hour if in extreme heat.
+You need access to water to craft these pellets and they melt after 1 hour if in extreme heat.

 - **Screeching Sirens (soundproof container)**.
 As an ***action***, you can place the brittle container on the ground.
-The first Small or larger creature that enters its 5-foot area causes the container to break, releasing the short-lived bugs inside it.
+The first Small or larger creature that enters its 5 ft area causes the container to break, releasing the short-lived bugs inside it.
 The bugs are drawn to the nearest source of body heat, while emitting a high-pitched sound.
 Until the start of its next turn, the creature must succeed on a Charisma saving throw in order to cast a spell with verbal components.

     &nbsp;&nbsp;&nbsp;&nbsp;-- **Special**.
 You need access to bugs normally found in the wild to collect enough of them to be efficient, so the DM may rule that a city, dungeon or similar restricts how many, if any, you can craft.

 - **Snap trap**.
 When you use your ***action*** to set it, this trap forms a saw-toothed steel ring that snaps shut when a creature steps on a pressure plate in the center.
 The trap is affixed by a heavy chain to an immobile object, such as a tree or a spike driven into the ground.
 A creature that steps on the plate must succeed on a Dexterity saving throw or take 1 trick die of piercing damage and stop moving.
-Thereafter, until the creature breaks free of the trap, its movement is limited by the length of the chain (typically 3 feet long).
+Thereafter, until the creature breaks free of the trap, its movement is limited by the length of the chain (typically 3 ft long).
 A creature can use its action to make a Strength check, freeing itself or another creature within its reach on a success.
 Each failed check deals 1 trick die of piercing damage to the trapped creature.

     &nbsp;&nbsp;&nbsp;&nbsp;-- **Special**.
 A snap trap is harder to place efficiently, so it can only be placed as an action, even with the Rabbit from a hat feature.

 - **Sonic Sphere**.
 As an ***action***, you can place a small metal sphere on the ground.
-Highly sensitive to vibrations in the ground, the sphere will activate when the first creature enters its 5-foot area, creating a burst of thunderous sound, which can be heard 100 feet away.
+Highly sensitive to vibrations in the ground, the sphere will activate when the first creature enters its 5 ft area, creating a burst of thunderous sound, which can be heard 100 feet away.
 The creature must make a Constitution saving throw or take 2 trick dice thunder damage and be deafened until the end of its next turn.

 - **Sneezing Powder Pellets (bag of 10)**.
-As an ***action***, you spread a single bag of these hollow, lightweight husks filled with ground seeds to cover a 5-foot square.
+As an ***action***, you spread a single bag of these hollow, lightweight husks filled with ground seeds to cover a 5 ft square.
 The first creature that enters the area must succeed on a Constitution saving throw or take 1 trick die of poison damage and spend its action sneezing violently.

 - **Twitchers (bag of 40)**.
-As an ***action***, you use a single bag of these tiny metal rods holding trace amounts of lightning energy to cover two 5-foot-square areas.
+As an ***action***, you use a single bag of these tiny metal rods holding trace amounts of lightning energy to cover two 5 ft square areas.
 The first creature that enters an area must succeed on a Constitution saving throw or take 1 trick die of lightning damage from the small current running through them.
 A creature that fails this saving throw has disadvantage on the next attack it makes before the end of its next turn.

 </div>